Principle 5:

 In order to reflect on one’s teaching, instructors should ask themselves the following questions:

-What are my identities, and how do others/my students perceive me?
+How do I think of myself and how do others/my students perceive me?
 4 5 6 7 8

 - Often our courses necessitate intercultural competency (e.g., students encountering perspectives and people from different cultures in class or on campus).
 If establishing and encouraging intercultural competence is a course goal, articulate which behaviors and attitudes contribute to this goal and which do not.
 Work with students to set objectives and scaffolds to meet this goal using models of intercultural literacy.

-How do I handle challenges in the classroom?14 15 16 17
+How do I handle challenges in the classroom?13 14 15 16

 - Cultivate reflective distance by asking yourself, in the moment or preemptively: what student behaviors trigger strong emotions in me, cause me to lose equilibrium, or otherwise distract my attention?
 How do I react to recurring frustrations such as tardiness, lack of preparation, inappropriate use of technology, or indifference or hostility during discussion?
 Students are quick to pick up on signals in such circumstances, which can introduce into class emotions or affiliations that could prove alienating.
 Greater self-awareness of the ways you handle difficult moments in class can help to model constructive behavior for students.
 (See Principle 2.)

 - Be attentive to the way you are defining and using space in the classroom.
-Considering how you position yourself and your students in a room can help identify signals sent to students about authority and equitable engagement via fundamental components of classroom life such as seating, movement, presentation, and group formation.
+Considering how you position yourself and your students in a room can help identify signals sent to students about authority and engagement via fundamental components of classroom life such as seating, movement, presentation, and group formation.
 Similarly, consider the way you use and move through space in teaching; these actions can have implications for your students about hierarchy and inclusion.
 Consider: do you stand in front of the class looking down at your students?
 Do you sit at a seminar table with them to have a discussion?
 Where is your attention directed when interacting with students?
 While there is no perfect or neutral use of space, being mindful of the way you define and use space can help make sure that your actions do not contravene your intentions.

 - Reflect on the activities you choose for class.
 Do you tend to repeat the same format every week, or do you vary your class activities?
-Do you provide multiple class participation opportunities, such as large group, paired, group, and individual work?
+Do you provide multiple class participation opportunities, such as large group, paired, small group, and individual work?
 If you find that you repeat the same activities with no defined intentions, or that you continually rely on the same modes of expression for student participation, try expanding your repertoire to broaden student engagement. (see Principle 4.)

 Bibliography